-The Araya Beauty beauticians will spend some time sketching the pattern using easily removed pencil.
-At this period, the right personal color for the person is decided on.
+Our specialist beauticians will spend some time sketching the pattern using easily removed pencil.
+At this period, the right personal colour for the person is decided on.
 Prior to starting the microblading, a skin-based numbing ointment is rubbed into the body part, and then a liquid anaesthetic is used.
 After that, the specialist starts the process of microblading by implanting the colours into the skin layers.

 Microblading varies from semi-permanent tattooing, the procedure is done manually.
 By using portable micro needles, the pigment is placed nearer the skin surface unlike when a machine is utilized and this makes fantastic and sharp hair strokes without any spilling under the skin.